cpp-linter/cpp-linter-hooks/README.md

 - files were modified by this hook
 ```

-The diff between the modified file is as follows:
+Here’s a sample diff showing the formatting applied:

 ```diff
 --- a/testing/main.c